 Have you ever considered a career where you can help others look and feel their best?
 If you answered “yes,” medical aesthetics might be right for you!

 Over the past decade, the industry has seen tremendous growth.
-In fact, Americans spent $16.7 billion on cosmetic treatments such as laser hair removal, Botox and skin tightening last year.
+Last year, Americans spent $16.7 billion on cosmetic treatments such as laser hair removal, Botox and skin tightening.

 In such a lucrative industry, you might wonder: Are there cosmetic laser tech jobs near me?

-Let’s take a look at the state of the medical aesthetics industry and its future.
+Let’s take a look at the state of the health and beauty industry.

 In its 2017 Medical Spa State of the Industry Report, the American Med Spa Association (AmSpa) reported over 4,200 med spas are now open in the United States.
 This number has increased by 50 percent since 2016.